Joschua-Conrad/Transient-Simulation-of-Dynamic-Comparator-Noise/README.md

 ## Test Procedure
 The test block can provide a test-voltage $v_{t}$ to the comparator, simulate a number of decisions and read its output.
-The following compaarator properties can be found:
+The following comparator properties can be found:

 - Plain comparator offset without any noise by utilizing a binary search (BS) algoithm.
 This needs only about 20 decisions and simulates very fast.